-This proposal for an exempted fishery permit (EFP) is submitted to continue an industry-initiated collaborative research effort in summer 2022.
-The proposed project builds on successful work accomplished in 2017, 2019, and 2021 by the West Coast Pelagic Conservation Group (WCP), the NOAA Southwest Fisheries Science Center (NOAA/SWFC), and the Washington Department of Fish and Wildlife (WDFW) to conduct nearshore surveillance of the coastal pelagic species (CPS) assemblage off Washington, Oregon, and northern California as a component of the SWFSC California Current Ecosystem Survey.
-The PFMC has previously approved this request in April 2019, 2020, and 2021.
+This proposal for an exempted fishery permit (EFP) is submitted to continue an industry-initiated collaborative research effort in summer 2023.
+The proposed project builds on successful work accomplished in 2017, 2019, 2021, and 2022 by the West Coast Pelagic Conservation Group (WCP), the NOAA Southwest Fisheries Science Center (NOAA/SWFC), and the Washington Department of Fish and Wildlife (WDFW) to conduct nearshore surveillance of the coastal pelagic species (CPS) assemblage off Washington, Oregon, and northern California as a component of the SWFSC California Current Ecosystem Survey.
+The PFMC has previously approved this request in April 2019, 2020, 2021, and 2022.

-- 1. Applicants must submit a completed application in writing that includes, but is not limited to, the following information: - a.
-Date of application: October 19, 2021 b.
-Applicant's names, mailing addresses, and telephone numbers.
+1. Applicants must submit a completed application in writing that includes, but is not limited to, the following information:

+a.
+Date of application: October 6, 2022